|

 Some examples of the 44 "sins and omissions" include: We atone

 For the mistakes we committed before You under duress and willingly.
 For the mistakes we committed before You through having a hard heart.
-For the mistakes we committed before You without thinking (or without knowledge).
-For the mistakes we committed before You through harsh speech.

 The prayer is also as an expression of *group* responsibility for the sins of the individuals.